selwynpolit/d9book/book/development.md

 composer require  --dev phpstan/phpstan phpstan/extension-installer mglaman/phpstan-drupal phpstan/phpstan-deprecation-rules
 ```

-Create a phpstan.neon in the root of the project.
-This one includes the editorUrl so you can click on links in the terminal to jump straight to your line of code in PhpStorm.
+Create a `phpstan.neon` in the root of the project.
+This one includes the `editorUrl` so you can click on links in the terminal to open PHPStorm at your line of code.
 It also includes a line to exclude the `Unsafe usage message` that is common in Drupal code.
-See Phil Norton\'s article [Running PHPStan On Drupal Custom Modules - July 2022](https://www.hashbangcode.com/article/drupal-9-running-phpstan-drupal-custom-modules) for more
+See Phil Norton\'s article [Running PHPStan On Drupal Custom Modules - July 2022](https://www.hashbangcode.com/article/drupal-9-running-phpstan-drupal-custom-modules) for more.
 ```
 parameters:
     level: 0